Feb 2023

 Another story I had a really good friend who was one of the most brilliant tech entrepreneurs I’ve ever seen.
 He sold his first tech company at a young age and suddenly had more money than he had the common sense to deal with.
 He started partying hard, got a sports car, an expensive girlfriend and developed a drug habit.
 It started really slowly with smoking cannabis and then the occasional line of cocaine at a party which over the years developed into pills which developed into crystal meth and finally about 7 years after he first started taking drugs, he was using heroin.

 After a year of occasional heroin use, he checked himself into rehabilitation and tried hard to get clean and completely drug free.
-It worked and he spent 2 years being clean and living a normal life before one day he suddenly had a brain aneurysm and died.
+It worked and he spent 2 years being clean and living a normal life before one day he suddenly had a brain aneurysm and died at 32 years old.
 The hard work of overcoming the addiction and getting clean and the years of being clean didn’t matter in the end, the damage was done.
 It’s hard to say conclusively that the drugs are what caused it but it’s straightforward to see the link.

 I had heard about the gateway theory of drugs when I was younger, that when you try your first drug it often eventually leads to trying harder and more addictive drugs.
 I honestly thought that theory was silly until I’ve seen it play out with half a dozen friends of mine.
 It all starts the same way, with trying something really minor which they think they have control of.
 Then as they build tolerance, they move up the drug seriousness escalator.